Henna

 leaves of Mehandi and common salt ground well and apply on affected areas of skin problems occur, especially for the itching in the joint part of legs.

-Henna is the one of the ingredients in the Ayurveda medicines like-
+Henna is one of the ingredients in Ayurveda medicines like-

 Maha Panchagavya Ghrita